Find A Member: RPBA Registered Cat Breeders

-- Probationary Members cat breeder must adhere to our strict Code Of Ethics, but they haven’t yet had a vet assess and approve their property.
-They have three months to do so at the end of the first full year.
-Our Probationary Members List can be used to verify the breeder’s name and phone number with a valid membership number.
-We must advise that you take precautions when purchasing a kitten/cat.
-At the end of the full 12 months, probationary members will have three months to submit an audit of their premises by a practising veterinarian, who will ensure the conditions their animals are kept in adhere to our rules and to for them to become a full member.
-If they fail to submit their audit within three months, their probationary membership will be revoked until their audit is submitted and approved.
-Note our probationary members have not been audited and members will be suspended if they do not meet our Code of Ethics and Standards.
+- Probationary Members cat breeders must adhere to our strict Code Of Ethics, but they haven’t yet had a vet assess and approve their property.
+They have to do this in order to become a full RPBA member.
+The RPBA Probationary Members List can be used to verify the breeder’s name and phone number with the RPBA membership number.
+The RPBA advises you to take precautions when purchasing a kitten/cat.
+Probationary members must submit an audit of their premises by a practising veterinarian, who will ensure the conditions of their animals are kept in adherence to our rules and for them to become full RPBA members.
+Note our probationary members have not been audited and members will be suspended if the RPBA Code of Ethics and Standards are not met.

-- Full Members cat breeders have had their property inspected/audited by a veterinarian, follow and understand best practices and abide by the same rules above and uphold our code of ethics and standard.
+- Full Members cat breeders have had their property inspected/audited by a veterinarian, follow and understand best practices and abide by the same rules above and uphold the RPBA code of ethics and standards.

 When purchasing a kitten, please note that your kitten should be at least 8 weeks of age, and must be vaccinated and microchipped.
 We recommend that all kittens be desexed once they reach 1kg in weight, or otherwise when their vet decides they’re ready.
 Kittens that have an infectious disease cannot be sold until that disease is cured, and any health defects must be brought to the attention of owners prior to sale.

 Our code of ethics and further details can be found on our About Us page.
 Remember, it’s important that you meet with the breeder and meet the parents of your kitten whenever possible.
 It’s the best way to tell what sort of size and temperament your adult cat will have in the future.